SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ## Where does deliverability data come from?

 Mailbox providers don’t like to share what they are doing with your emails to prevent abuse.
 Their goal is to send spam - which by definition means unwanted mail - to the spam folder.
-Our goal is to make sure that wanted emails are ending up where they should be - in the inbox.
+Our goal is to make sure that *wanted* emails are ending up where they should be - in the inbox.

 Unlike delivery metrics - did the email bounce, was it accepted, etc. - deliverability metrics are generally not available from mailbox providers directly.
 You have to be a bit more creative in order to get deliverability data.
 The best way to get deliverability data is to send an email to a mailbox that you have access to, and look to see where it ended up.
 This sounds simple enough if you are just talking about one mailbox provider, but it gets complicated quickly.
 There are hundreds of mainstream mailbox providers, each with its own algorithm to determine what to send to the spam folder.
-Add in complicating factors like mailbox providers changing the algorithms over time and taking personal preferences and and action into account, and the end results is that getting a representative sample of your deliverability can be tricky.
+Add in complicating factors like mailbox providers changing the algorithms over time and taking personal preferences and and actions into account, and the end results is that getting a representative sample of your deliverability can be tricky.

 ### Seeds